US Debt Crisis Sounds Alarm Again

 Advertisements

-The last increase occurred in December 2021, where the debt ceiling was raised by $2.5 trillion to $31.4 trillionIn 2022, U.Sdebt exceeded $31 trillion for the first time, surpassing the total economic output of China, Japan, Germany, and the UK combinedAs of January 19, the ceiling was penetrated once again.
+In 2022, U.S. debt exceeded $31 trillion for the first time, surpassing the total economic output of China, Japan, Germany, and the UK combinedAs of January 19, the ceiling was penetrated once again.

-Congress limits the amount the government can borrow, and once the ceiling is hit, Congress must either raise or suspend it to allow for additional bond issuance
+Congress limits the amount the government can borrow, and once the ceiling is hit, Congress must either raise or suspend it to allow for additional bond issuanceIf Congress fails to approve an increase, the government cannot borrow new debt to pay off old debt, creating a risk of default.

-Currently, the Treasury has adopted special measures to avert default, which include halting the issuance of new debt and utilizing two government-operated retirement funds as financial resources to maintain operations without increasing debt levelsIn 2011, after failing to pay certain benefits within days, Standard & Poor’s downgraded the U.Scredit rating from AAA for the first time.
+Currently, the Treasury has adopted special measures to avert default, which include halting the issuance of new debt and utilizing two government-operated retirement funds as financial resources to maintain operations without increasing debt levelsIn 2011, after failing to pay certain benefits within days, Standard & Poor’s downgraded the U.S. credit rating from AAA for the first time.

 A Tool of Political Grievance